 Tactful Client Dismissal Letter:

-But also ask yourself these questions:
+But in the face of client-negativity, ask yourself these questions:

 When you understand how time and stress relate to each other and impact your business practice, you can see how important it is to eliminate problem-clients– not only for your well-being, but for the overall health of your business.